 - Communications.
 Staff travelling in at-risk environments should ensure that relevant corporate personnel are informed of their movements insofar as is practical.
 This is particularly crucial when staff are using ride-hailing or flat-sharing apps, which – although convenient – are new technologies that security managers continue to adapt to.
 Managers should consider whether they can perform this function adequately, or whether other staff – such as human-resources or crisis-management personnel – would be more suitable.
 If staff are arrested or harassed by security forces, companies should immediately implement emergency communications protocols.
 This should involve contacting the relevant national embassy, which will be able to offer consular assistance and take measures to ensure staff are not mistreated; senior managers, who will be able to quickly authorise the deployment of specialist resources or leverage state-level contacts to recover employees; and informing all in-country staff of what has occurred and what actions should be taken.

-Founded over 10 years ago in Hong Kong, Allan & Associates now has offices throughout Asia Pacific as well as London and Washington DC.
+Founded more than 12 years ago in Hong Kong, Allan & Associates now has offices throughout Asia Pacific as well as London and Washington DC.
 We are well placed to supply businesses with a complete picture of global politics, security and trade.